Hi there!

 For example, a penetration test for an eCommerce web app with databases in SQL would be to try injecting malicious SQL code through the address input field to try and gain access to user data, like names, passwords, and even credit card information.

 Testing tools with automated algorithms can speed up these processes.
-For the abovementioned example, a testing software could automatically check for any opportunities to inject malware.
+For the abovementioned example, testing software could automatically check for any opportunities to inject malware.

 Some of the most glaring vulnerabilities in software are old or simple-to-crack passwords.
 Developers have built special tools to check for such problems and point them out.
 They are a double-edged sword, as both security specialists and cybercriminals may use them.